Scatter Creek Wildlife Area: West Rocky Prairie Unit

 The West Rocky Prairie Unit, also known as the West Rocky Prairie Wildlife Area, is located near Tenino.
 The unit is 119.0 acre and contains Oregon white oak, Oregon ash, Douglas fir, and maple.
 In 2023, the WDFW undertook a tree-thinning operation to restore the prairie oak habitat by removing heavy densities of ash, fir, and maple.
 The project would also overhaul the roads in the parcel.

+Other protected areas

+Prairies existing outside of the Scatter Creek Wildlife Area and its units include the grasslands of Colvin Ranch, located approximately southwest of Tenino.
+Originally the homestead of Ignatius Colvin in 1865, the land is protected under the Grassland Reserve Program (GRP).
+The association provides payment to landowners to help preserve and restore native prairies while continuing to farm the lands.
+Cattle at the Colvin Ranch eat non-native grasses, allowing native flowering plants to spread.
+Listed with the GRP in May 2005, the Colvin property was the first Washington state parcel to join the program.